 We all believed that we were responsible spenders and were just using our credit cards to take advantage of the perks, like cash back or airline miles.
 We were even paying the cards off every month, so no interest paid.
 Once we moved to only spending cash we were all FLOORED by how much less money we were spending.

-One Master Your Budget student said that his family ended up spending $200 less the very first month they lived on a written cash flow plan along with using cash than they did the previous month using their debit card for purchases.
+One family ended up spending $200 less the very first month they lived on a written cash flow plan along with using cash than they did the previous month using their debit card for purchases.

 Watching cash leave your wallet is immediately painful and it forces you to more carefully weigh your purchase.
 Do I really need this now?
 Can I find it cheaper somewhere else?
 Can I put off this purchase?